dataduke/jekyll-wikibox/README.md

     ---
     box004 showday

-Inside the choosen layout file (ex: `./_layouts/posts-list-1.html`) the parameter list is refereed to by the `content` liquid variable in line 3:
+Inside the choosen layout file (ex: `./_layouts/posts-list-1.html`) the parameter list is refereed to by the `content` liquid template variable in line 3 and 5:

     {% for post in site.posts %}
       {% capture b %}{{ post.box }}{% endcapture %}